7+ Bicolor Pattern Variations in Cats (And Why They Occur)

 A bicolor cat, also known as a piebald cat, is a cat with a coat consisting of one primary color combined with any amount of white.
 The amount of white can range from only a tiny streak to nearly the entire coat.

 The word piebald is a portmanteau of magpie, a bird with black-and-white coloration, and bald, which denotes white patches.
-However, the term applies to coats of any solid color alongside white: black, grey, red, cream, brown, et cetera.
-Tabby patterns may also be present.
+However, the term applies to coats of any solid color alongside white: black, grey, red, cream, brown, etc. Tabby patterns may also be present.

 Bicolor patterns can occur in many breeds, including British Shorthair, Cornish Rex, Cymric, Exotic Shorthair, Maine Coon, Manx, Norwegian Forest Cat, Persian, and Turkish Van, as well as in common domestic cats.

-- High-grade white spotting: more than 60% is white.
+- High-grade: more than 60% of the coat is white

 The white spotting gene, symbolized by S, is incompletely dominant.
 Generally speaking, if two dominant alleles (SS) are inherited, the white spotting will cover more than half of the cat’s body.
 If inheriting one dominant and one recessive gene (Ss), the cat will have low-to-medium grade white spotting.
 Two recessive genes (ss) result in little or no white.